Article

 Further, establishing cooperative relationships with multiple suppliers allows you to adjust your forecasts, orders, and increase sales more easily.

-Digitizing processes.
+Digitizing Processes

 Digitizing operations unlocks real-time data that manufacturers can use to make decisions about production regardless of circumstance.
+Smart supply chain design like smart logistics solutions, the Internet of Things, robotics, and artificial intelligence can shape operational effectiveness and enhance efficiencies.

 Building a More Resilient Supply Chain Begins with Planning